 So, ask to read the job description.
 Then lock your letter of reference to it like something from Escape from Alcatraz.

-Look at these two very different samples from reference letters:
+Look at these two very different sample reference letter pieces:

 Steven would make a good fit for your position.
 He's a hard worker, conscientious, bright, and very punctual.

 Steven sounds okay, doesn't he?
 But this position likely has 300+ applicants all bumping elbows.
 They won't hire "okay."

 Now check out this next job letter of reference example: